 What will happen to your money, property, and other assets after your death?
 If you have a legally binding will, your property will be divided among the beneficiaries of your choice.

-If someone does not leave behind a legal will at the time of their death, the situation may be very different.
+If someone does not leave behind a legal will at their death, the situation may be very different.
 According to the Intestate Succession Act, found at G.S. § 29-16, the deceased’s property may be divided among their surviving relatives, including:

 - Aunts and uncles